What kind of humidifier is best for plants?

 Is a humidifier good for houseplants:

 Plants are normally evolved to adapt in nature.
 But many of us have to fulfill our passion for gardening from home.
 Most of the houses are dry due to many reasons which make houseplants suffer from lack of moisture.
-The simplest solution to this problem is installing a humidifier.
+The simplest solution to this problem is installing a small house plant humidifier for plants.
 You might be wondering how a machine that is designed for humans can also be used for houseplants.
 There is no way other than this to produce a humid atmosphere inside your house walls.

 - Firstly, common houseplants that we keep in our houses are orchids, ferns, succulents, cacti, etc. The average humidity required to keep those plants in good condition is around 40% to 70%.
 Because of that, you cannot rely on the prevalent moisture of your house.